↑

 So, what makes these Gingerbread Cupcakes so special?

 Well, to begin, I did quite a bit of research on exactly what combination of spices make up gingerbread.
 Then, I dug up my tried and true basic cupcake recipe.
-This recipe gives me a dense, yet moist, cupcake every time.
+This recipe results in a dense, yet moist, cupcake every time.

 The next question – what kind of frosting does one top the most perfect Gingerbread Cupcakes with?